armoniax/amc-dev-docs/docs/API/Math-API.md

 - <h5 id="double_div">double_div()</h5>
     > uint64_t double_div(uint64_t a, uint64_t 	b )

-        The results of two double precision solutions are obtained and interpreted as 64 bit unsigned integers.
-The function first redecodes the two inputs into double precision (50 bit decimal precision), separates the numerators with denominators, and then reinterprets the results as 64 bit unsigned integers.
+        The results of two double are obtained and interpreted as 64 bit unsigned integers.
+The function first redecodes the two inputs into double (50 bit decimal precision), separates the numerators with denominators, and then reinterprets the results as 64 bit unsigned integers.
 If b is zero (after reinterpret_cast is doubled), an error will appear.
     - parameter
         - a double molecules are interpreted as 64 bit unsigned integers
         - b double denominators are interpreted as 64 bit unsigned integers